Home

 Your living terra firma needs organic matter and humus to survive.
 The organic matter in your garden helps feed all the organisms and release nutrients.
 Humus acts like glue that holds all the particles together, and it helps prevent erosion and increases a garden's moisture holding ability.
 Humus also increases fertility by making nutrients more available to the organic garden plants' roots.

-Cool dedicated site!
-Improve Your Garden Soil - how to get the best from your garden, by starting with your garden's foundation.
+Improve Your Organic Garden - how to get the best from your garden, by starting with your garden's foundation.